owickstrom/wickstrom.tech/blog/src/_posts/2021-04-26-specifying-todomvc-with-temporal-logic.md

 ### Until for Hierarchical State Machines

-A common technique to manage the complexity of state machines is modelling them as *hierarchical* state machines.
+A common technique to manage the complexity of state machines is modeling them as *hierarchical* state machines.
 This shows up when writing specifications, too.
 We can use the `until`{.specstrom}
 operator to model entering and exiting a hierarchical state machine.